Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Conclusion

-\begin{IEEEbiography} [{ }]{Mizuki Maruyama} is a Master Student at Department of Computer Science and Intelligent Systems, Graduate School of Engineering, Osaka Prefecture University, Japan.
-He received the B.E. degrees in Engineering from Osaka Prefecture University in 2019.
+\if0 \begin{IEEEbiography} [{ }]{Mizuki Maruyama} was a master’s student at the Department of Computer Science and Intelligent Systems, Graduate School of Engineering, Osaka Prefecture University, Japan.
+He received the BE and ME degrees in Engineering from Osaka Prefecture University in 2019 and 2021, respectively.
 His research interests include sign language recognition. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Shuvozit Ghose} completed his B.Tech in 2020 from Institute of Engineering \& Management, Kolkata, India.
-Now, he is an intern at the Department of Computer Science and Engineering, IIT Roorkee, India. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Shrey Singh} is a Ph.D. student at the Department of Computer Science and Engineering, Indian Institute of Technology Roorkee (IIT Roorkee), India.
+He received the M.Tech degree in computer science and engineering from (NIT Jamshedpur), India in 2018.
+His current interests are single image super-resolution using deep learning and sign language recognition systems. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Katsufumi Inoue} is an Associate Professor at Department of Computer Science and Information Systems, Graduate School of Engineering, Osaka Prefecture University, Japan.
-He is received the B.E., M.E., and Ph.D. degrees in Engineering from Osaka Prefecture University in 2008, 2010, and 2012, respectively.
-His current research interests include image sensing, first-person vision analysis, gesture recognition, 3D object recognition and reconstruction, voice synthesis, and music generation, etc. He won the Best Paper Award at the 5th Asian Conference on Information Systems (ACIS2016). \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Katsufumi Inoue} is an Associate Professor at the Department of Core Informatics, Graduate School of Informatics, Osaka Metropolitan University, Japan.
+He is received the BE, ME, and PhD degrees in engineering from Osaka Prefecture University in 2008, 2010, and 2012, respectively.
+His current research interests include image sensing, first-person vision analysis, gesture recognition, 3D object recognition and reconstruction, voice synthesis, and music generation.
+He won the best paper award at the 5th Asian Conference on Information Systems (ACIS2016). \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Partha Pratim Roy} is an Associate Professor in the Department of Computer Science and Engineering, IIT Roorkee, India.
-Dr. Roy completed his MS and PhD from Universitat Autonoma de Barcelona, Spain.
-He was with Synchromedia Lab, Canada, in 2013 and RFAI Lab, France, during 2011-2012 as a postdoctoral research fellow.
-Dr. Roy worked in TATA Consultancy Services during 2003-2005 and Advanced Technology Group, Samsung Research Institute Noida, India, during 2013-2014.
-His research interests are Pattern Recognition, Human Computer Interaction, Bio-Signal Analysis, Multilingual Text Recognition.
-He has published more than 225 papers in international journals and conferences.
-Dr. Roy is an Associate Editor of IET Image Processing, IET Biometrics, IEICE Transactions on Information and Systems, Springer Nature Computer Science.
-He is Regional Editor of The Journal of Multimedia and Information System, and Guest Editor of International Journal of Distributed Sensor Networks. \end{IEEEbiography}
+\begin{IEEEbiography} [{ }]{Partha Pratim Roy} is an Associate Professor at the Department of Computer Science and Engineering, IIT Roorkee, India.
+Dr. Roy completed his MS and PhD degrees from Universitat Autonoma de Barcelona, Spain.
+He was with Synchromedia Lab, Canada, in 2013 and RFAI Lab, France, from 2011 to 2012 as a Postdoctoral Research Fellow.
+Dr. Roy worked in TATA Consultancy Services from 2003 to 2005 and Advanced Technology Group, Samsung Research Institute Noida, India, from 2013 to 2014.
+His research interests are pattern recognition, human--computer interaction, bio-signal analysis, and multilingual text recognition. \end{IEEEbiography}